gardener/gardener-extension-networking-calico/hack/api-reference/config.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enabled is the landscape-wide default which determines whether the GlobalNetworkSet is deployed into shoot<br />clusters.
-It can be overridden per shoot via the Network resource's providerConfig.<br />Default: false</p>
+<p>Enabled is the default for all shoots handled by this extension deployment.
+It determines whether the<br />GlobalNetworkSet is deployed into their clusters and can be overridden per shoot via the Network resource's<br />providerConfig.<br />Default: false</p>
 </td>
 </tr>